RespectKnowledge/RespectKnowledge/README.md

-- 🔭 I’m currently working on Deep Learning and machine learning projects
+🔬 I’m currently working at the intersection of Deep Learning and Medical Imaging, developing advanced models for segmentation, classification, and beyond.

-- 🌱 I’m currently learning semi or unsupervised methods for segmentation, classification
+🧠 My focus includes self-supervised, semi-supervised, and generative learning techniques to tackle real-world challenges where annotated data is scarce or noisy.

+🏗️ I’m also exploring the design and training of foundation models for scalable and generalizable medical image understanding across modalities and tasks.

-- 👯 I’m looking to collaborate on research and projects for industery.
+🤝 I'm keen to collaborate on innovative research and translational projects, particularly those with industry relevance and clinical impact.

   🏆 MICCAI 2024 Challenge Contributions